-In accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, highly liquid investments with maturities of one year or less at time of purchase and guaranteed investment contracts are stated at amortized cost.
+Highly liquid investments with maturities of one year or less at time of purchase are stated at amortized cost.
 All other investments are stated at fair value.
-GASB Statement No. 72, Fair Value Measurement and Application, defines fair value as the exit price that would be received to sell an investment in an orderly transaction at the measurement date.
+Fair value is defined as the exit price that would be received to sell an investment in an orderly transaction at the measurement date.